 Where Innovation and Disruption Merge

 The term “disruptive innovation” was coined in 1995 by Clayton M. Christensen of Harvard Business School.
-A disruptive innovation is an innovation that creates a new value network and eventually disrupts an existing market.
+Disruptive innovation is an innovation that creates a new value network and eventually disrupts an existing market.
 An example of disruptive innovation is the LCD televisions that replaced the older-generation cathode ray tube (CRT) televisions.

 LCD screens started out in applications where image quality wasn’t that important, like in portable video games.
 Eventually, however, LCD image quality was good enough to displace CRT televisions, and advantages like lighter weight and lower (or zero) floor “footprint” made them dominant in the market.